Methodology

 Overview

-ipranking.io tracks demand for 275+ entertainment IPs (anime, gaming, western media, character brands) across 86 normalized CVS markets.
+ipranking.io tracks demand for 278 entertainment IPs (anime, gaming, western media, character brands) across 86 markets.
 The Cultural Velocity Score (CVS) measures observable demand signals, while the Trending view shows momentum (daily score changes).
-This page documents CVS v1.2, including the spread-adjusted Social Buzz formula, franchise-level scoring, trending delta, data sources, a historical worked example, and known limitations.
+This page documents CVS v1.2, including the Search Intensity & Geographic Spread formula, franchise-level scoring, trending delta, source eligibility, a historical worked example, and known limitations.

 Two Scoring Models